ronschaeffer/pi_power_esphome_ha/README.md

 Need to add instructions for ESPHome and

 # pi_off_esphome_ha
-Remote WiFi power switch for Raspberry Pi using ESPHome for Home Assistant Button
+Remote WiFi power switch for Raspberry Pi using ESPHome with ot without Home Assistant

 Inspired by https://github.com/lukehod/Pi-Off.
-Substantial amounts of the README take from there, too.
+Substantial amounts of the README and the wiring diagram are taken from there, too.
 Thanks, @lukehod.

 This method works with either USB or PoE power to the Pi.
 I have only tested it with the [official PoE+ hat]: https://thepihut.com/products/raspberry-pi-poe-plus-hat

 Wifi Power Button for Raspberry Pi
-Use an ESP8266-based arduino microcontroller (D1 mini by default) to remotely power on and off your Raspberry Pi from any device connected to your wireless network.
+Use an ESP8266 board with ESPHome (D1 mini by default) to remotely power on and off your Raspberry Pi from any device connected to your wireless network.

 This is an ESPHome configuration file for the ESP8226 that:
-1. Create a button on webpage at a local IP to switch the power on the Pi.
+1. Creates a button on webpage at a local IP to switch the power on the Pi.
 Note that the swtich only initates power on or power off.
 It doesn't actually know whether or not the Pi is on or off.
-2. Creates a button in Home Assistant to switch on or off.
+2. If you are using ESPHome together with Home Assistant, also creates a button in Home Assistant to switch the Pi on or off.
 Note that Home Assistant only initates power on or power off.
 It doesn't actually know whether or not the Pi is on or off.
-3. Enables the ESP's built-in led as a power indictation
+3. Enables the ESP's built-in led as a power indictation.

 ## How to get running: